Selective Randomization Inference for Adaptive Experiments: Adaptive Multi-stage Experiments

+\revc{Moreover, we need a multi-stage generalization of the typical assumption that the treatment assignment is conditionally independent of the potential outcomes; in the usual setting with one stage, this condition is expressed as $Z_1 \indep Y_{R_1}(\cdot)\mid R_1, X_{R_1}$.
+To this end, } we require that for any stage $k$ the treatment assignment $Z_k$ depends on the potential outcomes of the current and previous stages only through already observed data.
+We formalize this \revc{assumption} as the following conditional independence relationship:

+\revc{Note that the treatment $Z_k$ is allowed to depend on \emph{observed} outcomes from previous stages as we condition on $Y_{R_{[k-1]}}$.} Assumption~\eqref{eq:A2} is akin to the different notions of sequential exchangeability as described in \textcite[chap.\ 19.5]{hernan_causal_2024}.
+Unlike their setting, we do not consider time-varying treatments and we explicitly model recruitment as a random variable.

+\revc{In an adaptive trial, Assumptions~\eqref{eq:A1} and~\eqref{eq:A2} can be guaranteed because the experimenter randomizes the treatment assignments.
+While~\eqref{eq:A1} is then obviously satisfied, Assumption~\eqref{eq:A2} is true whenever $Z_k$ is a function of already observed data and an exogenous source of randomness $E_k$, for instance a computer-generated random number; that is, we can write $Z_k = f_k(R_{[k]}, X_{R_{[k]}}, Y_{R_{[k-1]}}, Z_{[k-1]}, E_k)$. } Consider, for instance, a simple Bernoulli trial with two arms (i.e.\ $L=1$): at each stage $k \in [K]$, every recruited participant is independently assigned to treatment or control with a pre-specified probability $p \in (0,1)$.
+Hence, the \revd{sequential} \revc{treatment assignment distribution} is given by \revc{

+} Another simple example is the completely randomized design (or sampling without replacement) that enforces a fixed number of treatment and control units.
+These designs can be generalized by allowing the probability of treatment to depend on observed covariates; examples include randomized complete block design, biased coin design \parencite{efron_forcing_1971}, and rerandomization \parencite{morgan_rerandomization_2012}.
+See \textcite{ye_toward_2023} and the references therein for more examples of covariate-adaptive designs.

-The second characteristic feature of our setting is the selection statistics $S_1,\dots,S_K$ which describe the adaptive nature of the experiment.
-After administering the treatment and recording the response in stage $k$, the experimenter is allowed to give a preliminary analysis of the data from stages~$1$ through $k$ and summarize their findings by a statistic $S_k$, which then determines the design of the next stage of the experiment.
-In other words, the recruitment and treatment assignment in stage $k+1$ are allowed to depend on $S_k$; in \Cref{fig:dag}, this corresponds to the directed edges $S_1 \rightarrow R_2$ and $S_1 \rightarrow Z_2$.
-Note that $S_k$ is a deterministic function of the previously observed data $R_{[k]}, X_{R_{[k]}}, Y_{R_{[k]}}$ and $Z_{[k]}$.
-After completing the trial, the researchers choose a null hypothesis that may depend on the observed data of all stages of the trial.
-Hence, we model it as the final selection statistic $S_K$.
-We set $S:=(S_1,\ldots,S_K) \in \calS = \calS_{-K}\times \calS_K$.
-To emphasize the dependence of $S$ on $Z$, we often write it as $S(Z)$.
-Moreover, we use the convention $S_0 := \emptyset$.
+The second characterizing feature of our setting is the selection statistics $S_1,\dots,S_K$, which describe the adaptive nature of the experiment.
+After administering the treatment and recording the response in stage $k$, the experimenter is allowed to give a preliminary analysis of the data from stages~$1$ through $k$ and summarize their findings in a statistic~$S_k$, which then determines the design of the next stage of the experiment.
+In other words, the recruitment and treatment assignment in stage $k+1$ are allowed to depend on $S_k$; in \Cref{fig:dag}, this corresponds to the directed edges $S_1 \rightarrow R_2$ and $S_1 \rightarrow Z_2$. \revd{Hence, the recruitment in the $k$-th stage is a function of $R_{[k-1]}$, $X$, $S_{k-1}$ and some exogenous source of randomness $\tilde{E}_k$, i.e.\ we can write $R_k = \tilde{f}_k(R_{[k-1]}, X, S_{k-1}, \tilde{E}_k)$.}